bitrix24/b24restdocs/api-reference/catalog/document/catalog-document-list.md

-# Get a List of Documents by Filter catalog.document.list
+# Get a list of documents by filter catalog.document.list

 {% note warning "We are still updating this page" %}

-Some data may be missing here — we will complete it soon.
+Some data may be missing — we will fill it in shortly.

 {% endnote %}